gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 ### Question 7.

-This relates to the questions under package `week02.practicePackage` of our master practical templates project.
+Download the project from [practical templates archive file](./../practicalTemplates.zip).
+This relates to the questions under package `week02.practicePackage`.

 Each file contains a method you need to complete followed by the corresponding test (indicated by `@Test`).
 Your tutor will demonstrate test-driven programming using: